-It’s important to leave the plastic on for only one or two months at a time, never leave it on for an extended period.
-Definitely don’t leave it on all winter.
+It’s important to leave the plastic on for only one or two months at a time, don’t leave it on for an extended period.
+Don’t leave it on all winter.

 The tree breathes through its bark so take off the plastic as soon as it’s not needed.